Explain pointers in c

 Pictorial representation:

-Note: A variable where it will be stored in memory is decided by operating system.
-We cannot guess at which location a particular variable will be stored in memory.
+Note: The location in memory where a variable is stored is determined by the operating system.
+It is not possible to predict the exact location where a particular variable will be stored in memory.

 (2) Meaning of following pointer declaration and definition: